hubertwel/paragraph-similarity/README.md

 * Social media - a search problem and its importance

   Using the Twitter search engine (or other social media search engines) is not very good if somebody wants to find the most similar posts.
 The returned results reflect the       **keywords** that are used and do not seem to take into account **the meaning of entire posts**.
-Fortunately, Gensim created new API with **Doc2Vec computing vectors of entire   paragraphs, not just word vectors**.
+Fortunately, Gensim created new API with **Doc2Vec vectors of entire   paragraphs, not just word vectors**.
 However, some word vectors may also be simultaneously computed like with Word2Vec.

 * Personal motivation